que-son-metodos-variables-instancia-en-programacion

 Instance Variables

-Instance variables, also called fields or properties, are used to store the state of an instance.
+Instance variables, also called fields or attributes, are used to store the state of an instance.

 Each object created from the class will have its own copy of these variables.
-For this, each one will have its own memory space to store the information.
+For this purpose, each will have its own memory space to store the information.

 Instance Methods

 Instance methods are functions that act upon an instance.
-They can access and manipulate the variables of the same instance.
+They can access and manipulate the variables of that same instance.
 They can also invoke other instance methods.

-On the other hand, unlike instance variables, instance methods do not take up memory for each instance.
-In general, the compiler will substitute it with a single function that receives a reference to the instance.
+On the other hand, unlike instance variables, instance methods do not occupy memory for each instance.
+Generally, the compiler will replace them with a single function that receives a reference to the instance.

 Practical Case

-Let’s go back to our class Person, which now contains two variables Name and Id, as well as two methods Greet() or SendEmail().
+Let’s revisit our Person class, which now contains two variables Name and Id, as well as two methods Greet() and SendEmail().
 That is,

-Now, we create two instances of the class Person, which we will call luis and maria.
+Now, we create two instances of the Person class, which we will call luis and maria.
 Each of them has different values for the variables Name and Id.

 Person luis = new Person();